 What we loved about this arch was its stacks of limestone.
 It reminded us of the arches we made as kids out of wooden blocks.

 The Suspension Bridges Of The 4C’s

 I am a big kid at heart, which shows when I encounter a suspension bridge.
 On the 4C’s Trail, there are two suspension bridges, one crosses Smoky Creek, and the other crosses the far end of Smoky Lake before it flows into Tygarts Creek.

 My favorite one was the one across Smoky Creek, as you could feel it swaying and bouncing beneath you.

 There are a few seasonal waterfalls that you will pass along the 4C’s trail.
 Depending on what time of year you hike the loop, they will be dry, a dribble, or a steady trickle.

 Then there are the cascades that flow out of Smoky Lake.
 Those, I believe, flow all year long.
 They were stunning in the fall when we hiked the trail as they were covered in colorful fallen leaves.

 We finished our exploration of Carter Caves State Resort Park with a paid tour of X-Cave.
 This tour brings you through two impressive caves, one dry and one wet, that cross over each other, creating an X–hence the name.

 Our tour guide first brought us through the wet cave, which has various cave features.
 Then we went through the dry cave, void of any typical cave features since the water dripping through the rock creates nature’s cave art.

-The Campground In Carter Caves State Resort Park, Kentucky
+Carter Caves State Resort Park Campground